Project Development Grant (PDG)

 - Applicants must be tenured or tenure-track faculty member in RCHSS, with preference given to assistant and associate professors.

-- Preference will be given to faculty who have not recently received an RCHSS Small Grant award.
+- Preference will be given to faculty who have not recently received an RCHSS Research Development award (aka Small Grant).

 - Applications may be individual or collaborative projects.
 Applicants are encouraged to collaborate with faculty from outside RCHSS, but only RCHSS faculty can receive funding.

-- There is a limit of one (1) award per fiscal year
+- There is a limit of one (1) award per faculty member per fiscal year.

-- Allowable expenses include inter alia travel to undertake research (e.g., libraries, archives, archeological sites); equipment and supplies that are necessary to carry out the proposed research or creative project including software, texts, digital records and data, lab materials, cameras and recording devices; acquisition of library materials; project-related research, creative, or technical assistance.
+- Allowable expenses include inter alia travel to undertake research (e.g., libraries, archives, archeological sites); equipment and supplies that are necessary to carry out the proposed research or creative project including software, texts, digital records and data, lab materials, cameras and recording devices.
+See end of document for more details.

 - Funds may be used to hire a GRA to support research efforts.